CenturyLinkCloud/PublicKB/Cloud Application Manager/Troubleshooting/troubleshooting-tips.md

 If the above command does not get a reply, please take the corrective actions inside the VM, routers and firewalls to allow unrestricted communication between agent and CAM servers or CAM appliance.

 If the connectivity seems to be working as expected and the problem persists, connect to the instance over SSH or RDP and grab a copy of the agent /var/log/elasticbox/elasticbox-agent.log in the case of Linux or ProgramData\ElasticBox\elasticbox-agent.log in the case of Windows (please not that the folder is hidden in Windows and the exact path must be entered to navigate to the folder).
-Once the log file is collected please and [Contact support](mailto:incident@CenturyLink.com)
+Once the log file is collected please and attach it when [Contacting support](mailto:incident@CenturyLink.com)

 ### Instance is Stuck Deploying